surajdd1/img-prediction/README.md

 # img-prediction

-This program takes a picture as an input using drag and drop gui and lists out its prediction "\n"
+This program takes a picture as an input using drag and drop gui and lists out its prediction

 needed modules in python